2020 Washington Huskies football team: Regular season

 Washington's 2020 regular season was announced on January 16.
 The Huskies had a game scheduled against Michigan on September 5, which was later canceled before the start of the 2020 season.
 The Huskies canceled their other two non-conference games, scheduled against Sacramento State and Utah State, shortly thereafter due to the Pac-12 Conference's decision to play a conference-only schedule due to the COVID-19 pandemic.
 The seven game Conference only schedule was announced October 3, 2020.

+On November 22, Washington's scheduled game at Washington State for November 27 was canceled after a COVID-19 outbreak within the Washington State program.
+Two days later, the Pac-12 announced that Washington would instead host Utah on November 28; the Utes' scheduled game at Arizona State had also been canceled after Arizona State had a COVID-19 outbreak.

 Game summaries

-at California
+At California

 Game canceled due to Cal not having the minimum number of scholarship players available for the game as a result of a positive football student-athlete COVID-19 cases.